Optimal transport for vector Gaussian mixture models: Numerical results

-We consider the simplest 1D 3-channel problem, which is the simplest example with nontrivial graph structure.
-Figure \ref{fig:st1} shows the distributions of the starting and target vector distributions.
+We consider the simplest 1D 3-channel problem, which is the simplest example with a nontrivial graph structure.
+Figure~\ref{fig:st1} shows the distributions of the initial (starting) and target vector distributions.
 The distributions in their 3 channels are explicitly and separately plotted.
-All the mass of the starting vector distribution locates in its first channel (one Gaussian), and all the mass of the target vector distribution is two Gaussians which locate in the third channel.
+All the mass of the initial vector distribution is located in the first channel (one Gaussian), and all the mass of the target vector distribution (two Gaussians) is located in the third channel.

-We tested two different graph structures for the vector distribution problem.
-In Figure~\ref{fig:density1}, we show the interpolation results whose second channel is connected to first and third ones, but whose first and third channels are not directly connected.
-In Figure \ref{fig:density2}, we show the interpolation results which three layers are fully connected.
+We tested two different graph structures for the vector-valued distribution problem.
+In Figure~\ref{fig:density1}, we show the interpolation results whose second channel is connected to the first and third ones, but whose first and third channels are not directly connected.
+In Figure~\ref{fig:density2}, we show the interpolation results in which three layers are fully connected.

-We can see from the results that the mass transfer in \ref{fig:density1} goes through the second layer while in \ref{fig:density2} mass in layer one can directly transfer to layer three.
+We can see from these results that the mass transfer in \ref{fig:density1} goes through the second layer, while in \ref{fig:density2} mass in the first layer can directly transfer to the third layer.